 This year the pupil premium funding will be used to:

-- Run the ‘Numbers Count’ maths programme in year 2
+- Run the ‘Number Crew’ maths programme in year 2.

-- Provide additional reading opportunities through one to one teacher time and recruiting ‘Beanstalk’ readers in years 2 and 4
+- Provide additional reading opportunities through one to one teacher time and recruiting ‘Beanstalk’ readers in Key Stage 2.

-In the past academic year (2015/16), the pupil premium funding has resulted in positive outcomes eligible children:
+In 2015/16, the pupil premium funding resulted in positive outcomes eligible children: